ExCALIBUR-NEPTUNE/NESO-Particles/docs/sphinx/source/concept/particle_loop.rst

      - Notes
    * - Read
      - Access::CellDatConst::Read<T>
-     - Components accessed for each array element via .at or subscript which returns a const reference.
+     - Components accessed for each array element via .at(row, col) or subscript (linearised index) which returns a const reference.
    * - Add
      - Access::CellDatConst::Add<T>
-     - fetch_add(index, value) atomically increments the element referenced by the index with the passed value.
+     - fetch_add(row, col, value) atomically increments the element referenced by the index with the passed value.
 Returns the previous value stored at the index.
 Users may assume that the memory region accessed is the same for all invocations of the kernel.
 Hence adding 1 for each particle gives a total ordering for each participating calls.

+.. list-table:: CellDat<T> Access
+   :header-rows: 1

+   * - Access Descriptors
+     - Kernel Types
+     - Notes
+   * - Read
+     - Access::CellDat::Read<T>
+     - Components accessed for each array element via .at(row, col) which returns a const reference.
+   * - Add
+     - Access::CellDat::Add<T>
+     - fetch_add(row, col, value) atomically increments the element referenced by the index with the passed value.
+Returns the previous value stored at the index.
+Users may assume that the memory region accessed is the same for all invocations of the kernel.
+Hence adding 1 for each particle gives a total ordering for each participating calls.
+   * - Write
+     - Access::CellDat::Write<T>
+     - Write using a modifiable reference provided by .at(row, col).
+It is the users responsibility that no write conflicts or race conditions occur.

 SymVector
 ~~~~~~~~~